 A study of limits, differentiation and integration of transcendental functions, methods of integration, polar coordinates, L'Hopital's rule, power series, and applications.

-Prerequisite: Must pass MAT-1034G; Must also have a grade of C- or better in MAT-1013G or a passing score on the Trigonometry Placement Examination.
+Prerequisite: Must pass MAT-1034G; Must also have a grade of C- or better in MAT-1013G or a trigonometry subscore of 40 or higher on the ALEKS Mathematics Placement Exam.

 MAT 2063G - Introduction to Statistics (3)